The Complete Restaurant Guide to Getting Found on Google in 2026

 • User engagement (clicks, calls, photo views)

 Restaurants that regularly maintain these signals outrank those that set up a GBP once and never touch it again.
+In 2026, prominence also increasingly includes AI-readable structured content — FAQ schema, menu markup, and attribute completeness — because these are the signals Google uses to surface restaurants in AI-generated answers.

 Diagram explaining Google ranking factors for restaurants, showing relevance, distance, and prominence in local SEO